Lust and Marriage: Sweet, Sexy Portraits of Steve McQueen and Neile Adams

 More on LifeView Again

-Of course, actors, actresses, musicians and reality TV mediocrities are more than happy to flaunt their sexuality.
-But their exhibitions often feel either cartoonish or desperate, rising from a place of calculation rather than from good old-fashioned, grown-up lust.
+Yes, of course, actors, actresses, musicians and reality TV mediocrities are more than happy to flaunt their sexuality.
+But their exhibitions often feel cartoonish or desperate, rising from a place of cold calculation rather than from good old-fashioned, grown-up lust.
 To quote Mark Twain (who was commenting on another subject entirely), the difference between faux, manufactured sexuality and the real deal is the difference “between the lightning-bug and the lightning.”

 Consider, then, these portraits (above and below) of Steve McQueen and his then-wife, the actor, singer and dancer Neile Adams, sharing some smoldering moments together in 1963.
-Here are two adults — comfortable in their own skins and clearly at ease with one another’s bodies — captured in postures recognizable to anyone of a certain age lucky enough to have enjoyed an intense emotional and physical relationship with another human being.
+Here are two adults—comfortable in their own skins and clearly at ease with one another’s bodies—captured in postures recognizable to anyone of a certain age lucky enough to have enjoyed an intense emotional and physical relationship or two with another human being.

 In other words, these two people are hot for each other.
 And that’s cool.